Nature knows best!

-It’s only a lemon – but it’s one of the first that we’ve managed to grow on ourselves!
+It’s only a lemon – but it’s one of the first that we’ve managed to grow ourselves!

 Nutrition